Lakester: History

 dimensions of a Ford rear end and engine block, and he could see that the automotive components would fit.

 Production

 After World War II, surplus tanks were sold for $35 or $40 apiece, and hundreds of them were stockpiled in surplus yards.

 Burke's first Lakester was created from a 168-gallon tank used on the P-51 Mustang.

 However, with experience it was found that the 315-gallon tank used on the P-38 Lightning was more practical due to its greater size.
 The tanks consisted of two halves bolted together, however since the top half had fuel openings and all the necessary hardware to fasten it to the aircraft, usually only two bottom halves were used to create a Lakester.

 Racing

-The Lakester's first race appearance was at Bonneville Salt Flats.
+The Lakester's first race appearance was at Bonneville Salt Flats, which is where the vehicle gets its name (e.g., from Great Salt Lake).
 Even today, Lakesters can still be seen racing there.